Lucky not to have a gardener

 She took however her SA roots with her to their new home.
 Says she, “I’ve always been lucky enough to have a gardener.”

 That got me thinking.
-I have decided that I am lucky enough not to have a gardener.
+I have decided that I have been lucky enough not to have a gardener.
 Well, that’s not entirely true.
-Unlike Prue whose husband, a writer "seldom ever leaves the study" the good-wife here is every bit as committed; perhaps even more so.
+Unlike Prue whose husband, a writer that "seldom ever leaves the study" the good-wife here is every bit as committed; perhaps even more so.

 Whilst it’s true that gardening does have an unpredictable side, I am glad to be able to boast about being the only man in the whole world who gets fresh-roses, or at the moment huge bunches of delightful poppies in my office; every working day of my life from the good wife.